Electronic Commerce Modeling Language: ECML and customer dropout behaviors

 Customer dropout is also called shopping cart abandonment—it is a type of behavior which customers display inclination of purchase without completing the final payment.
 According to a commercial study, there is a rate 25% to 75% that the customer would abandon a transaction before it is completed due to various reasons.
 Aside from motivational factors such as customer's fundamental needs and spontaneous purchases, emotional factors such as irritation and disappointment also determine whether a transaction would be successful.
 Research has shown that payment inconvenience and perceived wasting time are factors that would contribute to customer's irritation.

 Electronic Commerce Modeling Language could potentially decrease customer irritation in two ways, and further benefit the industry of electronic commerce as a whole.
 First of all, it provides a standardized set of information fields which would improve the manual process of online payment.
 Entering relevant information into the checkout form would become an easier task for customers.
 Secondly, ECML allows a smooth information transfer between customer's digital wallet and e-commerce checkout form.
-Information does not has to be manually entered into the system.
+Information does not have to be manually entered into the system.